juliaolivieri/COMP_162/lecture9/README.md

 1. **(Classwork) Create a histogram of the `cty` variable.**
 2. Create a bar plot of the `class` variable.
 3. Explore the distribution of the `carat` variable in the diamonds dataset using a histogram (`diamonds` is pre-loaded).
 What binwidth reveals the most interesting patterns?
+4. (Challenge) What happens when you use color in these plots?
-4. (Challenge) Scroll through this list of the "top 50 ggplot2 visualizations": http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html.
+5. (Challenge) Scroll through this list of the "top 50 ggplot2 visualizations": http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html.
 Copy and pastethe code for one that is of interest to you.
 Can you make a version of that plot using the `mpg` data?